 - Washing machine

 The kitchen is extremely spacious and lovely for cooking in.
 It has exposed stone walls, five little windows giving onto the garden, and a long wooden dining table seating 10.
-Russian propaganda posters and African masks decorate the walls.
 You'll find everything you need for cooking up a storm: oven, hotplates, fridge, freezer and kettle, plus plenty of pots, pans, glasses and crockery.
 We particularly loved the main workspace, which is a central island rimmed by high stools.

 There's a covered verandah with an alfresco dining table for warmer months.
 Steps lead down to the garden, where you'll find an outdoor summer kitchen (barbecue, fridge and sink) shaded by a pergola.
 For shopping, the nearest supermarket is Queen in Krasici (5km).
 Or, if you're feeling indulgent, a chef can be arranged on request.

 If you opt to eat out, good restaurants are a short drive away.
 Try Forte Rose in Rose and Ribarsko Selo in Zanjice, both with lovely waterside terraces.
 In Kotor, rustic Scala Santa is the town's oldest eatery, with a lovely open fire in winter.